olegp/common-node/README.md

 proposals on top of [Node.js](http://nodejs.org) using [node-fibers](https://github.com/laverdet/node-fibers).
 Fibers are used to emulate multi-threading within a single process, allowing one to use a synchronous programming style and as a result:

-* write fast CRUD webapps that run on Node.js without callback spaghetti
+* write fast CRUD webapps that run on Node.js without messy callbacks
 * run webapps, middleware and libraries written for [RingoJS](http://ringojs.org) and [other implementations](http://wiki.commonjs.org/wiki/Implementations)
 * mix & match synchronous/asynchronous styles and use the best tool for the job by writing maintainable business logic in a synchronous manner
 * write concise, legible shell scripts